d-EURO/smartContracts/README.md

 The last status adopted by Frankencoin was Commit [a2ce625c554bbd3465a31e7d8b7360a054339dd2](https://github.com/Frankencoin-ZCHF/FrankenCoin/commit/a2ce625c554bbd3465a31e7d8b7360a054339dd2) on December 2, 2024.
 The following things were built on it as a fork.

-## Core module
+## DecentralizedEURO Core module
 1. ZCHF was renamed to dEURO
 2. Frankencoin was renamed to DecentralizedEURO
 3. FPS was renamed to nDEPS (native Decentralized Protocol Share)
 4. nDEPS now cost 10_000 times less than the FPS for Frankencoin
+5. In the Equity SmartContract, the valuation factor was adjusted from 3 to 5.
-5. ERC20 token has been completely converted to standard Open Zeppelin V5
+6. ERC20 token has been completely converted to standard Open Zeppelin V5
-6. ERC165 token standard has been added
+7. ERC165 token standard has been added
-7. ERC3009 added
+8. ERC3009 added
-8. SmartContract internal exchange fee (can also be called issuance fee) increased from 0.3% to 2%
+9. SmartContract internal exchange fee (can also be called issuance fee) increased from 0.3% to 2%
+10. Minters are no longer authorized to execute SendFrom and BurnFrom from any address. https://github.com/d-EURO/smartContracts/pull/108

+## Savings
+The lock-up of 3 days has been removed without replacement.

 ## DEPS Wrapper
 1. FPS has been renamed to nDEPS